Unique Aspects of Fort Worth Motorcycle Accident Injuries

 A traumatic brain injury (TBI) occurs when a blow, bump, or jolt, to the head leads to damage to the brain.
 Each year, millions of people in the United States suffer from traumatic brain injuries.
 The human brain is incredibly susceptible to damages from the forces generated by a typical motor vehicle accident.

 Traumatic brain injuries are often referred to as the silent epidemic because TBI cases can be so challenging to prove.
-Many traumatically brain-injured accident victims appear normal.
+Many traumatically brain-injured accident victims in Fort Worth appear normal.
 Since there are often no obvious signs of a brain injury, it could difficult to determine the severity without medical assistance.

 It is important to wear a helmet.
 The only protection a motorcyclist has from the outside elements is their helmet.
 Not wearing a helmet leads to the head being completely unprotected.
 The head has no barrier from those forces generated, leaving the brain vulnerable to traumatic injury.
 Those who wear helmets significantly reduce their chances of facial and head injuries, including a traumatic brain injury.